lul29/Phys212/week-9-rc-circuits-and-magnetism/check-your-understanding-week-9.md

 * Tactics box 29.1 gives the rule to find the magnetic field around a wire carrying a current I. In this RHR, the thumb is in the direction of the current and the B field is in the direction of the closing right hand.
 The B field is circular in shape.

 <lrndesign-sidenote label="Instructor Note" icon="bookmark" bg-color="#c2e5f2">
 Note the difference.
-In one rule, the thumb is the result of the RHR while in the other rule, the result direction is giving by the curling hand.
+In one rule, the thumb is the result of the RHR while in the other rule, the resulting direction is given by the curling hand.
 </lrndesign-sidenote>